 The Innovation Space will email you an estimate of the cost of your requested job and to obtain clarification of your manufacturing needs before beginning the printing process.

-Specialty filaments not included.
+Specialty filaments and resins not included.

 3D Printers are flexible tools that have applications in a broad range of disciplines.
 However, there are two limitations concerning 3D printing; hardware limits, and creativity limits.

 Hardware limits are the boundaries imposed by the existing resources of a lab and/or the state of 3D printing technology.
 Every 3D printing lab (including the Innovation Space) has a limited budget to acquire equipment and technology, and every lab is different.
 While one lab may have machines that can print in resin, another may specialize in biocompatibile printers.
 The Innovation Space at the Ginsburg Health Science Library is primarily equipped for rapid prototyping in plastics or plastic-like materials.
 As a prototyping tool, 3D printers allow people to rapidly manufacture custom parts and test them prior to sending them out for production.
 This can be done as swiftly as a designer can put their ideas into a CAD program.
 Prior to this one would have to create a design, send it to a fabricator, and have them design and custom mill injection molds or mill the part from large stocks of material.
 Using this traditional process can often cost designers hundreds to thousands of dollars and a great deal of time.
 3D printers allow designers to make their creations in a matter of hours from the comfort of their own home or work, with very little personal cost.